philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

     }
 }
 ```
 This is a classic example of a simple reducer function.
-It take in the current state and action object, sent by the `dispath` method.
-Working down, we seethe use of the `switch-case`.
-With that we are able to execute the particular action pre-defined by the developer.
+It takes in the current state and action object, sent by the `dispatch` method.
+Working down, we see the use of the `switch-case`.
+With it, we are able to execute the particular action pre-defined by the developer.
 You see why the action object is useful, it tells the reducer the kind of action to take and also supplies it with an optional information on how to affect the state.

 # Project setup

 We will use Node.js runtime for our project development and testing.
-NPM, also will be used in pulling in our module dependencies.
+NPM also will be used in pulling in our module dependencies.

 __NB:__ NPM is an acronym for __N__ ode __P__ ackage __M__ anager.

-Before we proceed, let's make sure the Node.js runtime is installed in our machine:
+Before we proceed, let's make sure the Node.js runtime is installed on our machine:
 ```sh
 $ node -v
 v6.10.0